 - The ID is not expired

 If you do not have any of the above forms of ID, you can fill out a Sworn Declaration in Part 6 of the Claim Form.
+You can contact Class Counsel by calling 1-844-539-3815 or emailing DaySchools@GowlingWLG.com for assistance completing your Sworn Declaration.

-Anyone who is the age of majority in their province or territory can act as your witness on page 5 of the Claim Form.
+Anyone who is the age of majority in their province or territory can act as your witness.
 The witness can be a family member.

-Q10.
 Is Class Counsel available to be a Guarantor for the Sworn Declaration?

-Yes, our legal team can provide assistance with the Sworn Declaration by video.
-Alternatively, eligible Guarantors may be available in your community:
+Alternatively, the following eligible Guarantors may be available in your community:

 - Border Service Officer